HewlettPackard/dc-rl/README.md

 ## Dashboard

 To get an in-depth look at the SustainDC dashboard and see real-time metrics, watch the video demonstration.
-The video showcases the dynamic plotting of variables from the agents, environments, and metrics, providing a comprehensive view of the data center operations.
+The video showcases the dynamic plotting of variables from the agents, environments, and metrics, providing a comprehensive view of the DC operations.

 Click on the screenshot below to watch the video (right-click and select "Open link in new tab" to view in a new tab):